irmaosver-e/KujakuOu/README.md

 ## 🧠 Notes

+- v2.41 fix exploit left from legacy code that allowed magic swap when dead, now disabled due to new mechanic of individual magic charge counters
 - This hack supports both **JP** and **EN** region boots.
 - Patch provided in **IPS format** – use tools like **Lunar IPS** or **Floating IPS** to apply.
 - All changes are fully compatible with emulators and flashcarts that support the original game.